juxor/afaq/markdown/secI7.md

 abilities to govern themselves.
 This self-government allowed the development of a custom in such tribes called _"the principle of non-interference"_ in anthropology.
-This is the principle of defending someone's right to express the opposing view and it is a pervasive principle in the tribal world, and it is so much so as to be safely called a universal.
+This is the principle of defending someone's right to express the opposing view and it is a pervasive principle in the tribal world, so much so as to be safely called a universal.

 The principle of non-interference is a powerful principle that extends from the personal to the political, and into every facet of daily life